MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/ecs.md

 - ECS Task Role (valid for both EC2 and Fargate LaunchTypes):
     - IAM Role attached to the ECS tasks
     - Allows each task to have a specific role
-    - We can use different roles different ECS Services we run
+    - We can use different roles for the different ECS Services we run
     - Task Roles are defined in the task definition

 ## ECS Load Balancer Integration

-- Application Load Balancer is supported for most use cases
+- Application Load Balancer (ALB) is supported for most use cases
-- Network Load Balancer is recommended for high throughput/high performance use case, **or to pair with AWS PrivateLink** (used for private integration with the API Gateway)
+- Network Load Balancer (NLB) is recommended for high throughput/high performance use cases, **or to pair with AWS PrivateLink** (used for private integration with the API Gateway)
-- Classic Load Balancer is supported but not recommended.
+- Classic Load Balancer (CLB) is supported but not recommended.
 It does not provide any advanced features and it does not support Fargate

 ## ECS Task Definition

-- Task definitions are metadata in JSON format containing information how to run a Docker container
+- Task definitions are metadata in JSON format containing information about how to run a Docker container
 - It contains information about:
     - Image name
     - Port Binding for container and host